The biggest sale of the year, Black Friday, is coming up, meaning your house and office could soon be home to lots of shiny new tech.

 It’s always important to practice caution if you want to avoid clicking on any potentially dodgy links.
 This includes links for any tempting Black Friday deals that might sound a little too good to be true.

 “Phishing email scams are looking more authentic as they continue to use more personal information gathered from public sources, so you should never assume it is safe to click on a link even if the email includes personal information like name, home address or job titles etc.”, said Thycotic chief security scientist, Joseph Carson.

 “Before clicking, ask yourself: ‘Was this expected?’ and ‘Do I know the person who is sending this?’.
 On occasions, check in with the actual person on if they actually did send you an email before you aimlessly click on something in which might be malware, ransomware, a remote access tool or a virus that could steal or access your data”.

-Some attackers are even taking advantage of the coronavirus outbreak to get you clicking, according to cybersecurity firm Skurio.
+Some attackers have even have even taken advantage of the pandemic to get you clicking over the last couple years, according to cybersecurity firm Skurio.

 “Marketers have stepped up their online advertising to target those with health concerns”, pointed out Skurio CEO Jeremy Hendy.